Leandritoh/Leandritoh/README.md

 ### Hey there! 👋

 <h3 align="center">My name is Leandro, I am currently studying programming in some languages ​​such as; CSharp, Python, Java and Ruby. in the future I will study Computer Engineering.
-As a hobby, I like to play CS:S with friends and create Arcade-style games.</h3>
+As a hobby, I like to play CS:GO with friends and create Arcade-style games.</h3>